ibm-cloud-docs/transit-gateway/create-unbound-gre.md

 [^ip8]: This address must comply with rfc1918 IP addresses and cannot be in conflict with any existing networks connected to the transit gateway.

-## Creating an unbound Generic Routing Encapsulation tunnel connection using the CLI
+## Creating an unbound Generic Routing Encapsulation tunnel connection from the CLI
 {: #tg-cli-adding-unbound-gre-connection-transit-gateway}
 {: cli}